Chukwuebuka-2003/Stock-analyzer/README.md

 8. REQUIRED RATE OF RETURN

-# EBIT (EARNINGS BEFORE INTERESTS AND TAXES)
+# EBITDA (EARNINGS BEFORE INTERESTS, TAXES, DEPRECIATION AND AMORTIZATION)
 This is an important metric to know how a company utilizes its assets and capital.
 It's an indicator of a company's profitability calculated as revenue minus expenses excluding tax and interest.

 EBITDA FORMULA:
-EBITDA = Net Income + Interest Expense + Taxes + Depreciation + Amortization = Net Income from Operations.
+EBITDA= Net Income + Interest Expense + Taxes + Depreciation + Amortization.

 # AVERAGE NET INCOME GROWTH RATE